hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## When does this error occurs ?

-The most typical situations for this error to occur is with the iLOrest tool.
+The most typical situation for this error to occur is with the iLOrest tool.
 This tool allows in-band and out-of-band Redfish management as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).

+If you are logged in an HPE iLO based server as a privileged user (root or Administrator), you can perform in-band management tasks with iLOrest without providing any credentials.
+Read this [article](https://developer.hpe.com/blog/in-band-management-with-ilorest-and-a-livecd/) for a use case of this feature.